9 Ways to Preserve Cash in a Crisis

 - Reduce the company’s benefit costs.
 For example, reduce or eliminate 401k matches and/or the employer’s contribution to health coverage.

 - Replace some or all wages with performance-based pay.
 For example, commissions, incentives tied to profitability, etc.

 - For non-profit organizations, become a “reimbursing” employer for unemployment and eliminate the unemployment tax.

 All In One Accounting has prepared a free simple guide that can be used and built upon to be more business-specific.
 Download a free copy of our guide HERE.

 At All In One Accounting, we take businesses from financial chaos to business clarity and beyond.
 Our elite team of Accountants, Controllers, and CFOs are ready to help you in these uncertain times.
-Visit our website here for a free consultation with one of our accounting professionals.
+Click the button below for a free consultation with one of our accounting professionals.